exonum/exonum-doc/src/get-started/java-binding.md

 ### Serialization

-As far as Exonum storage accepts data in the form of byte arrays, storing users' data as is, is not possible in Exonum.
+As Exonum storage accepts data in the form of byte arrays, storing users' data as is, is not possible in Exonum.
 Thus, serialization of users' data into arrays of bytes is required.
 Java Binding provides a set of built-in *serializers* for Java primitive types,